ancestors/descendents of

 In the 1861 census in Wednesbury,

-HARRIET (later Mrs WHITEHOUSE) appears to be living with her mother SARAHs younger brother SAMUEL WARD and his wife Elizabeth nee HASSALL.
-Samuel is stated as being born in Chapel Green, Warks (possibly the Chapel Green adjacent to the chapel in Chapel Lane, Wythall) and Elizabeth is born in Saredon, Staffs.
+HARRIET (later Mrs WHITEHOUSE) appears to be living with her mother SARAH's younger brother SAMUEL WARD and his wife ELIZABETH nee HASSALL.
+Samuel is stated as being born in Chapel Green, Warks (possibly the Chapel Green adjacent to the chapel in Chapel Lane, WYTHALL) and ELIZABETH is born in Saredon, Staffs.

 John Cullwick writes